Plant Pathology

 Unraveling plant susceptibility to viruses

-Plant viruses suppress plant antiviral mechanisms to cause disease.
-In this REU site, students will use a combination of genetic, genomic, and bioinformatic approaches to identify and characterize plant susceptibility genes to plant viruses and with antiviral activity, as well as identify and characterize silencing suppressors in plant viruses and non-viral pathogens.
+Research in the Plant Virology Laboratory focuses on understanding the molecular mechanisms of plant-virus interactions, specifically identifying and characterizing plant genes, determining susceptibility to viruses, deciphering antiviral immunity in plants, and gaining insight into the mechanisms of pathogenicity in viruses.
+In this REU site, students will use a combination of genetic, genomic, and bioinformatic approaches to identify and characterize plant susceptibility genes to plant viruses and with antiviral activity, as well as identify and characterize silencing suppressors in plant viruses and non-viral pathogens

 Dr. Saet-Byul Kim